jiangyang5157/note/android/AsyncTask.md

 - Not support stream data
 - Deep callback hell

-Activity OnConfiguration
+When Activity OnConfiguration changed,
 - Solution 1
-    - EventBus post a `AsyncTaskResultEvent(result)`
+    - Post a `AsyncTaskResultEvent(result)` by EventBus